61-Year-Old Asian Man Brutally Beaten In East Harlem Dies From Injuries Months Later

 Ma’s wife spoke exclusively with CBS2 after the attack.

 “I’m very scared right now.
 I’m so worried that my husband might never come back,” Baozhen Chen, 57, said through a translator.
 “This should not happen to my husband or anyone else.
 This is America.
-I wish the criminal can be arrested and put in jail for good.”READ MORE: Suspect Under Arrest Following Deadly Stabbing In Elmhurst, Queens
+I wish the criminal can be arrested and put in jail for good.”READ MORE: Mayor Adams Allows Bill Granting Voting Rights To Noncitizen Residents Of New York City To Become Law

 Powell was arrested days later and faced attempted murder and hate crime charges.
 While being led out of the precinct in handcuffs, a reporter asked Powell if he attacked the man.

-Note: Editor’s note: This story was first published Jan.
-8.